Reversibility of quantum resources through probabilistic protocols: Results

+Our approach will then aim to find a middle ground: we will quantify rates in a way that only counts the number of transformed states, but we will explicitly forbid the possibility of the success probability becoming unphysically small.
+Specifically, to ensure that any considered protocol remains practically realisable, we will assume that the conversion probability is bounded away from zero.
+We thus consider \emph{probabilistic transformation rates with non-vanishing probability}, $r_{p>0}(\rho \to \omega)$, defined as

+where $F$ denotes fidelity.
+We stress that this imposes a strong restriction on the allowed protocols, as the overall probability of success must remain larger than a positive constant, even in the asymptotic limit where the number of transformed copies grows to infinity.
+In short, the number of copies of $\rho$ that need to be \emph{manipulated} at once to obtain $m$ copies of $\omega$ is asymptotically $n = m / r_{p>0}(\rho \to \omega)$, while the total number of copies of $\omega$ that need to be \emph{generated} is that number times a constant overhead.

-The fact that the deterministic transformation rate $r_{p=1}$ is the smallest of the three types introduced above is clear from the definition.
+To further motivate our choice of definition of a probabilistic rate, let us compare it with the two deterministic rates introduced in this section.
+The fact that the deterministic transformation rate $r_{p=1}$ is the smallest of the three types is clear from the definition.
 However, there is no obvious relation between the strong converse rate and the probabilistic one.
 We can nevertheless show that the rates actually form a hierarchy:

 This demonstrates in particular that the probabilistic rate $r_{p>0}$ is well behaved, as it does not exceed conventional limitations imposed by strong converse rates.
-It may also provide a tighter restriction on deterministic transformation rates than those coming from strong converse bounds.
+It also naturally fits into the information-theoretic framework for asymptotic transformations and may even provide a tighter restriction on deterministic transformation rates than those coming from strong converse bounds.

 \para{Free operations and reversibility} The asymptotic transformation rates depend heavily on the choice of the free operations $\OO$.
 Typically, practically relevant choices of free operations are subsets of \emph{resource--non-generating (RNG) operations}, defined as those maps $\E$ (possibly probabilistic ones) that satisfy $\frac{\E(\sigma)}{\Tr \E(\sigma)} \in \FF$ for all $\sigma \in \FF$.
 Here, $\FF$ stands for the set of free (resourceless) states of the given theory.
 The definition of RNG operations then means that these maps are not allowed to generate any resources for free, which is a very basic and undemanding assumption to make.